Sports Illustrated honors Kobe Bryant with 100-page special edition

 The Los Angeles Lakers legend was killed in a helicopter crash on January 26 with his 13-year-old daughter Gianna and seven other people, John Altobelli, Keri Altobelli, Alyssa Altobelli, Christina Mauser, Ara Zobayan, Sarah Chester and Payton Chester.

-Bryant has been honored worldwide during the Super Bowl, before the Lakers’ first game since his death, and a mural was erected to honor him on a basketball court in the Philippines.
+Bryant has been honored worldwide during the Super Bowl, before the Lakers' first game since his death, and a mural was erected to honor him on a basketball court in the Phillippines.

 Vanessa Bryant, the widow of Kobe, first publicly recognized the deaths of her husband and their daughter by switching her Instagram profile picture to her two lost loved ones and posting a photo of the entire family with a heartbreaking statement.